The Velvet Underground

 Upbeat, WEWS-TV (channel 5), Cleveland, Ohio

-Velvet Underground appearance with Guess I'm Falling In Love performance.
+The Velvet Underground made an appearance and performed Guess I'm Falling In Love.
 Upbeat was a syndicated musical variety show hosted by Don Webster and produced in Cleveland OH at ABC affiliate WEWS-TV.

 Announced in: